-2.10.2.1 Where a ring-fenced fund is not material, insurers or reinsurers may, as an alternative to the approach set out in subsection 2.10.7, exclude the total amount of restricted own-fund items from the amount eligible to cover the SCR and the Minimum Capital Requirement ("MCR").
-In this case, an insurer or reinsurer is not required to calculate a notional SCR for the ring-fenced fund.
-However, the insurer or reinsurer should include the assets and liabilities of the non-material ring-fenced fund within the remaining part of the insurer or reinsurer.
-These assets and liabilities will form part of the insurer or reinsurer's overall SCR calculation.

-The insurer or reinsurer should consider the materiality of a ring-fenced fund by assessing:

-- 1) The nature of the risks arising from or covered by the ring-fenced fund; - 2) The nature of the assets and liabilities within the ring-fenced fund; - The amount of restricted own funds within the ring-fenced fund, the volatility of these amounts over time and the proportion of total own funds represented by restricted own funds; - The proportion of the insurer's or reinsurer's total assets and capital requirements that the ring-fenced fund represents, individually or combined with other ring-fenced funds; - 5) The likely impact of the ring-fenced fund on the calculation of the SCR due to the reduced scope for risk diversification.
+- 2.8.2.1 Where a ring-fenced fund is not material, insurers or reinsurers may choose not to use the approach set out in subsection 2.8.7.
+Instead they must: - 1) exclude the total amount of restricted own-fund items from the insurer's ownfunds eligible to cover the SCR and the MCR; - 2) include the assets and liabilities of the non-material ring-fenced fund in the calculation of the insurer or reinsurer's overall SCR calculation. - 2.8.2.2 The insurer or reinsurer should consider the materiality of a ring-fenced fund by assessing: - 1) The nature of the risks arising from or covered by the ring-fenced fund; - 2) The nature of the assets and liabilities within the ring-fenced fund; - The amount of restricted own funds within the ring-fenced fund, the volatility of these amounts over time and the proportion of total own funds represented by restricted own funds; - 4) The proportion of the insurer's or reinsurer's total assets and capital requirements that the ring-fenced fund represents, individually or combined with other ring-fenced funds; - 5) The likely impact of the ring-fenced fund on the calculation of the SCR due to the reduced scope for risk diversification.

-2.10.3.
+2.8.3.
 Identification of a ring-fenced fund